-The treatment of vascular disease has undergone tremendous change over the past decade.
+Treatment of vascular disease has undergone tremendous change over the past decade.
 Non-surgical, catheter based, minimally invasive approaches to the treatment of vascular disease have evolved which allow patients to undergo therapy with less discomfort and minimal impact on daily activities.

 The physicians at Vascular Associates of San Diego are specially trained to perform minimally invasive endovascular procedures to treat the full spectrum of arterial and venous disease states.
-Unlike other specialties, Vascular Surgeons are the only specialists who have undergone comprehensive, accredited training dedicated to the care of the vascular patient.
+Unlike other specialties, Vascular Surgeons are the only specialists who have undergone comprehensive, accredited training in the care of the vascular patient.

 Our goal at Vascular Associates of San Diego is to provide each patient with a treatment plan that is individually designed to improve your quality of life and functional outcome without a significant adverse impact on your daily life.